UKTV: Really

 Really focuses entirely on medical crime, real life and lifestyle shows and was another offshoot from UKTV Style.
 It launched on 19 May 2009, replacing UKTV Gardens.

-Following the split of the UKTV network from BBC Studios and Discovery, Inc. on 1 April 2019, Discovery took over control of Really.
+Following the split of the UKTV network from BBC Studios and Discovery on 1 April 2019, Discovery took over control of Really.

 CCXTV

 In October 2020, UKTV Media took over the licence of the Freeview channel CCXTV, a channel which had been set up by Ideal Shopping Direct Ltd as a sister channel to their Create and Craft shopping channel.
 CCXTV was launched on 15 April 2020 as an entertainment channel and took over Create and Craft's channel number (Freeview 23), broadcasting from 7 am until 10 pm.
 Even though Create and Craft still had a shopping slot early on in the morning on Channel 23, the rest of the schedule was made up of imports and re-runs of shows like The Bold and The Beautiful.
 On 7 December 2020, CCXTV moved to Freeview channel 73, with Dave Ja Vu moving to channel 23.

 On 25 January 2021, it was announced that timeshift channel Drama+1 would be taking over Freeview channel 73 on 1 February 2021, with CCXTV ending transmission.